Invincible VS: Development and release

 Invincible VS is the first game developed by Quarter Up, a Los Angeles-based studio founded by several members of the development team behind Killer Instinct (2013).
 Quarter Up is the first in-house development studio under publisher Skybound Games.
-Members of the animated series' voice cast reprise their roles for the game, including Steven Yeun as Invincible and J.K.
-Simmons as Omni-Man.
+Several members of the animated series' voice cast reprise their roles for the game, including J.K.
+Simmons, Gillian Jacobs, Jason Mantzoukas, Michael Dorn, and others.
+The developers created an original character for the game, Ella Mental (voiced by Tierra Whack), in collaboration with series creators Robert Kirkman and Cory Walker; the character's backstory was detailed in backup stories printed in the Invincible spin-off comic Capes.